Personal

 Synchronized Motion:

-The armatures of the linear motors begin their reciprocal (back and
+The armatures of the linear motors begin their reciprocal (back

-forth) motion along their stator arms.
+and forth) motion along their stator arms.

-Simultaneously, the rotary motors initiate their half-circle step rotations,
+Simultaneously, the rotary motors initiate their half-circle step

-versa).
+(or vice versa).

 Reactive Force Generation: The combined and synchronized movements-the

-linear motion of the armatures and the rotational motion of the entire
+linear motion of the armatures and the rotational motion of the

-a reactive force.
+to generate a reactive force.

-Force Transmission to Vehicle: This reactive force is not exerted on
+Force Transmission to Vehicle: This reactive force is not exerted

-the vehicle.
+transferred to the vehicle.

-Forward Propulsion: The net effect of this internally generated and
+Forward Propulsion: The net effect of this internally generated

 Key Innovation:

-The most significant aspect highlighted is the ability to achieve propulsion
+The most significant aspect highlighted is the ability to achieve

-against a fluid (like a propeller in air or water), or rely on traction
+engine), push against a fluid (like a propeller in air or water),

-against a surface (like wheels).
-Instead, it aims to generate thrust
+or rely on traction against a surface (like wheels).
+Instead, it

-purely through the internal, carefully orchestrated dynamic interplay
+aims to generate thrust purely through the internal, carefully orchestrated

-of its electromagnetic components, effectively creating an inertial
+dynamic interplay of its electromagnetic components, effectively

-drive system.
+creating an inertial drive system.

 For more details Contact : Leelananda Jayasuriya ✉leel6391@yahoo.com ☎Phone : 094 70 502 7697